Jump to Navigation

 A new judge will hear arguments for and against the appeal, review transcripts and evidence from the trial, and make a decision.

-To learn more about the court process and to schedule a consultation, contact Quay Law Centre online, or call us locally at 604-200-0530 or toll free at 877-895-1426.
-From our offices in New Westminster, we represent clients in the Metro-Vancouver area, including Surrey, Fraser Valley, Tri-Cities, Burnaby, and any other area throughout B.C., Canada and internationally.
+To learn more about the court process and to schedule a consultation, call us locally at 604-527-1161.
+From our multiple offices, we represent clients in the Metro-Vancouver area, including Surrey, Fraser Valley, Tri-Cities, Burnaby, Kelowna, and any other area throughout B.C., Canada and internationally.